NVIDIA/nvmath-python/docs/sphinx/overview.rst

 For non-blocking behavior, it is the user's responsibility to ensure correct stream ordering between the execution API calls.

-In any case, the execution APIs are launched on the provided stream.
+The execution APIs are always launched on the provided stream.

 For examples on stream ordering, refer to `FFT with multiple streams
 <https://github.com/NVIDIA/nvmath-python/tree/main/examples/fft/example09_streams.py>`_.